 As illustrated in the figure to the right, the light guide is held into the light guide carrier by a small set screw (top figure).
-The carrier is then held into the carrier tube by a $2^{nd}$ small set screw in the tube (middle figure).
-Together these constitute Part B.
+The carrier is then held into the carrier tube by a 2^{nd} small set screw in the tube (middle figure).
+Together these are Part B.

 The lens tube holds the collimating lens on one end and a circular aperture on the other (Part A).
-There is a small arm that sticks out of the aperture end of the lens tube that must be aligned with a slot in the end of the carrier tube (Part B).
-Parts A and B are held together by 3 set screws in the outer edge of the carrier tube.
+There is a small a small arm that sticks out of the aperture end of the lens tube that must be aligned with a slot in the end of the carrier tube (Part B).
+Once Part A and Part B are connected 3 set screws in the outer edge of the carrier tube holds the two parts together.
 The completed assembly along with the output light path (blue) is shown in the 3rd figure.
-When the screws are loosened, rotating Part A and Part B will open or close the aperture as shown in the bottommost 4th figure.
+When the screws are loosened rotating Part A and Part B will open or close the aperture as shown in the 4th figure.